veevelder/quick-combat/README.md

 Adds the ability to add a Combat Playlist.
 Whenever you start combat the playlist will start.

 Adds Auto Experience Tracking.
 When NPCs are defeated it will add the experience to PCs.
+Will only work on DND5E other systems this setting is not available.

+Other Systems are planned for experience tracking support in the future, as of now DND5E is the only system that is supported.

 Adds a Hotkey to quickly add PCs, and NPCs to the combat tracker, roll their initiatives, and start combat.